polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 ### HTTP headers

 Now you could if you wanted to, store p5.lambda code in your HTTP headers, however, doing such a thing, makes absolutely no sense what-so-ever!!
-HTTP headers are for informing the browser and/or potential proxies, about some state of your application.
+HTTP headers are for informing the browser, and/or potential proxies, about some state of your application.
 And using it as a "general storage", would be like using a crocodile to hunt raindeers!
 Don't do it!

 However, setting an HTTP header obeys by the same API as all other "storage events".
 To have your web app return a "custom header" to your client,